-Consequence/Infraction Definition Minimum Maximum Verbal Provocation Use of language or gestures that may incite another person or other people to fight.
+Consequence/Infraction Definition Minimum Maximum Vaping Possession or Use of any part of a vape device, paraphernalia, or cartridge.
+3 Day Suspension 9 Day Suspension (if used in conjunction with a drug).
+Verbal Provocation Use of language or gestures that may incite another person or other people to fight.
 Conference Long Term Suspension Weapons, Other Deadly weapon means anything that is designed for lethal use.
 May include but are not limited to fire arms, billy clubs, brass knuckles, knives, nunchakus, and other prohibited items as listed in A.R.S. §13-3101.
 9 Day Suspension Expulsion